Skip to Content

 Whose Insurance Will Pay for Your Damages in a Rideshare Accident?

 The question of whose insurance will pay for damages hinges on the specific circumstances of the accident.
 If another motorist caused the accident, their insurance would likely cover the damages.
-If the rideshare driver's negligence is established, their insurance, as well as the contingent liability coverage provided by Uber or Lyft, could come into play.
+If the rideshare driver’s negligence is established, their insurance and the contingent liability coverage provided by Uber or Lyft could come into play.

-In cases where the at-fault party lacks sufficient insurance coverage, uninsured/underinsured motorist coverage within the rideshare company's policy can help bridge the gap.
-This is why it's important to hire a legal team to thoroughly investigate and get legal expertise to maximize compensation options.
+In cases where the at-fault party lacks sufficient insurance coverage, uninsured/underinsured motorist coverage within the rideshare company’s policy can help bridge the gap.
+Hiring a legal team to investigate and get legal expertise to maximize compensation options thoroughly is essential.

 When Should You Contact a Lawyer After a Rideshare Accident?